-This Crockpot Whole Chicken recipe is SO easy, and it always yields the juiciest and most tender results.
+This Crockpot Whole Chicken recipe is so easy, and it always yields the juiciest and most tender results.
 If you need an easy, dependable, and impressive entree, this is the recipe for you.
 The chicken is cooked to perfection in a slow cooker with fresh herbs, veggies, and more!

-Whole Chicken in the Crockpot
+What’s in this Whole Chicken Crockpot Recipe?

 Wondering what to cook on those nights when you’re hosting family or friends and you need something impressive, but realistic?
 Toss a whole chicken into your Crockpot!
 In fact, this easy recipe is even perfect for holidays like Christmas or Thanksgiving if you don’t feel like cooking a turkey or ham.
 You can still carve up some meat without all the hassle!

-You can season your chicken however you’d like, but my tried and true seasoning blend of fresh herbs, paprika, salt, and black pepper always satisfies.
+You can season your chicken however you’d like (try chicken seasoning or Italian seasoning), but my tried and true seasoning blend of fresh herbs, paprika, salt, and black pepper always satisfies.
 It’s simple, yet so mouthwatering!

 No, you should not cook a frozen whole chicken in the crockpot, as it will stay in the temperature danger zone for too long, which could lead to foodborne illness.
 Always thaw your chicken overnight in the refrigerator before adding it to the crockpot.